Benchmarking Physics-Informed Neural Networks and Boundary Elements Methods for Wave Scattering: Conclusions

 Our comparative analysis demonstrates that PINNs require significantly longer training times than BEM to achieve comparable accuracy.
 This computational cost limits their practical use for forward simulations.
 However, hybrid approaches that combine the strengths of both frameworks may offer improved performance, particularly in inverse problems, where repeated model evaluations and parameter estimation are required.\\

-In future work, we aim to explore a hybrid methodology that integrates the physical accuracy of BEM with the flexibility of neural networks, following recent developments by \citeauthoryear{nagy-huber_physics-informed_2024,qu_boundary_2024}.
+In future work, we aim to investigate hybrid modeling methods that combine the physical accuracy of BEM with the flexibility of neural networks, building on recent developments in boundary-based and physics-informed approaches \cite{nagy-huber_physics-informed_2024,qu_boundary_2024,li_boundary-based_2025}.
 Specifically, we propose to replace the differential operator in the PINN loss function with a boundary integral formulation.
 For the Helmholtz equation, this approach enables the direct incorporation of the Sommerfeld radiation condition into the training process, improving the model’s ability to generalize beyond the training domain and ensuring accurate predictions in unbounded regions.
 Moreover, this formulation is particularly advantageous in inverse problems, where enforcing correct far-field behavior is essential for achieving stable and physically consistent reconstructions.